edvaj/homemanager/README.md

 home.nix -> modules -> moduleName -> moduleName.nix -> config -> subConfig(s)Name.nix

 Feel free to fork the repository and submit pull requests if you'd like to contribute improvements.
-Open issues if you encounter any problems with the config or have ideas for new features.
+Open issues if you encounter any problems with the config or have ideas for new features.Stay reproducible ;).